endcrawl/github-action-slack-notify-curl/README.md

 1. Create a [custom slack app](https://api.slack.com/apps?new_app=1) and enable its webhooks.
 2. Add the webhook url as a Github secret.
 Examples below assume it's named `SLACK_WEBHOOK`.
-3. Incorporate the examples below into your repo's `.github/workflows/` directory.
+3. Incorporate the example below into your repo's `.github/workflows/` directory.

-## Pull Request Example
+## Example Usage

 ```yaml
 name: CI